vzr314/SyntaWiFi/README.md

 # SyntaWiFi
 Control your telescope wirelessly with ESP8266.

 I use this sektch on Wemos D1 Mini to controll my AstroEQ mount wirelessly with SynScan Pro app.
+It's based on existing project but adapted to wrok on Wemos D1 Mini (wemos can not work with swapped pins and TTL shifter - this will burn the board, therefore in this prject I use standard UART, and logger had to be removed completley)

 Connections: